ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 .. code-block:: shell

-   OMNITRACE_PAPI_EVENTS = perf::INSTRUCTIONS  perf::CACHE-REFERENCES  perf::CACHE-MISSES
+   ROCPROFSYS_PAPI_EVENTS = perf::INSTRUCTIONS  perf::CACHE-REFERENCES  perf::CACHE-MISSES

 However, the following specification of a roughly equivalent set of hardware counters is an incorrect configuration because it mixes
 PAPI components from different namespaces:

 .. code-block:: shell

-   OMNITRACE_PAPI_EVENTS = PAPI_TOT_INS        perf::CACHE-REFERENCES  perf::CACHE-MISSES
+   ROCPROFSYS_PAPI_EVENTS = PAPI_TOT_INS        perf::CACHE-REFERENCES  perf::CACHE-MISSES

 .. note::

-   If ROCm Systems Profiler was configured with the default ``OMNITRACE_BUILD_PAPI=ON`` setting, standard PAPI command-line tools such as ``papi_avail`` and ``papi_event_chooser`` are not able to provide information about the PAPI library used by ROCm Systems Profiler
+   If ROCm Systems Profiler was configured with the default ``ROCPROFSYS_BUILD_PAPI=ON`` setting, standard PAPI command-line tools such as ``papi_avail`` and ``papi_event_chooser`` are not able to provide information about the PAPI library used by ROCm Systems Profiler